The drone services market is set to boom in the coming years as new applications for drone technology are conceived.

 3. Indoor Inspection Drones business

-But, the company Flyability produces a drone called Elios 2 which is surrounded by a carbon fiber web-like shield designed to absorb bumps so the onboard camera can inspect in tight spaces.
+But, the company Flyability produces a drone called Elios 2 which is surrounded by a carbon fibre web-like shield designed to absorb bumps so the onboard camera can inspect in tight spaces.

 It can even operate underground and be used to inspect pipes and sewers flying BVLOS (beyond visual line of sight).